-The Residential Assistance for Families in Transition (RAFT) program is a flexible financial benefit designed to prevent homelessness for families with children facing housing crises in Massachusetts.
-RAFT provides flexible financial assistance designed to meet each eligible family's unique needs.
-Eligible payments include, but are not limited to: moving costs, rent arrears, utility arrears, rental stipends, and financial incentives to a primary tenant who agrees to host a family who would otherwise become homeless.
-All interventions focus on helping families to develop, pursue, and/or maintain housing stability.
+The Residential Assistance for Families in Transition (RAFT) program is a flexible financial benefit designed to prevent homelessness for households facing housing crises in Massachusetts.
+RAFT provides flexible financial assistance designed to meet each eligible household's unique needs.
+Eligible payments include, but are not limited to: moving costs, rent arrears, utility arrears, rental stipends, and financial incentives to a primary tenant who agrees to host a household who would otherwise become homeless.
+All interventions focus on helping households to develop, pursue, and/or maintain housing stability.